MinBZK/ai-validation/.github/pull_request_template.md

 - [ ]  I have followed the project's coding conventions and style guidelines.
 - [ ]  I have rebased my branch onto the latest commit of the main branch.
 - [ ]  I have squashed or reorganized my commits into logical units.
-- [ ]  I have read, understood and agree to the Developer Certificate of Origin below, which this project utilises.
+- [ ]  I have read, understood and agree to the Developer Certificate of Origin below, which this project utilizes.

 ## Developer Certificate of Origin